Zamtakk/PlexMediaPlayer-for-RaspberryPi/readme.txt

 - Open a terminal with 'Ctrl + Alt + T'
 i: We will watch the clock speed to verify
 > watch -n 1 vcgencmd measure_clock arm
-i: The clockspeed with probably hover around 600,000,000
+i: The clockspeed will probably hover around 600,000,000
 - Open a browser window and check if the clockspeed spikes up to 2,000,000,000
 - Close the watch command with 'Ctrl + C'